The 50 greatest football managers of all time

 Firstly with Huddersfield and then with a mid-table Arsenal, Chapman rewrote the handbook on football management.
 Implementing previously unseen training techniques and taking on more responsibility than those before him, he set the astronomically high benchmark for what a professional coach in England needed to be.

-Parreira won the World Cup as Brazil manager / Michael Steele/GettyImages
+Parreira won the World Cup with Brazil / Michael Steele/GettyImages

 No manager has ever understood international football quite like Carlos Alberto Parreira, and his record six appearances at the World Cup proves it.
 The motivational Brazilian often took on near-impossible jobs, in an attempt to bring the world together over a mutual love of football.